Call Now!

 Contact Our Grand Rapids Car Accident Attorneys Today

-You want to hire a law firm with a history of results that puts your best interests first.
+You want to hire a personal injury law firm with a history of results that puts your best interests first.
 At Jay Trucks and Associates, we have been representing accident victims for decades and have been able to recover more than $500 million in compensation on their behalf.

-We are prepared to manage the legal process for you, while keeping you informed every step of the way.
+We are prepared to manage the legal process for you while keeping you informed every step of the way.
 The consultation is free and there are no attorney’s fees unless we obtain compensation for your claim.

-Jay Trucks & Associates – Ph: (800) 762-8623.
+Jay Trucks & Associates – Ph: 989-254-6113.